 - Supporting Council services, residents and businesses to adapt to the impacts of climate change

 The Council’s Carbon Management Plan 2016-21 sets out how we will reduce carbon emissions from our estate and operations to address Objective 1 of the Climate Change Strategy.

-The Council has set a target of reducing carbon emissions from the Council’s estate and operations by 15% from 2014/15 levels by the end of 2020/21, with an aspiration to reduce emissions by 20% over this period.
+We have set a target of reducing carbon emissions from our estate and operations by 15% from 2014/15 levels by the end of 2020/21.
+We aspire to reduce emissions by 20% over this period.

 In September 2012, Cambridge City Council signed up to the Local Government Association’s Climate Local Commitment – the successor to the Nottingham Declaration on Climate Change.